-While population bottlenecks cause a considerable loss of genetic variation, the question remains whether the fitness of post-bottleneck generations suffers too.
-In addition, seals are often highly polygenous, whereby males guard and mate with large harems of females, which potentially slows down the recovery of genetic variation.
+While population bottlenecks can cause a considerable loss of genetic variation, the question remains whether the fitness of post-bottleneck generations suffers too.
+In addition, seals are often highly polygynous, whereby males guard and mate with large harems of females, which potentially slows down the recovery of genetic variation.
 It becomes clear, that avoiding inbreeding and maximising genetic variation is of fundamental importance to many seal species.

 An important aspect of my work is R programming.
 Biology is evolving rapidly and changing towards a more open and data-intense science.
 The increasing complexity of both problems and methods in fields such as ecology and population genetics also requires a change in terms of transparency and reproducibility of analyses.

 The R language provides the unique opportunity to easily document and publish code and develop packages for the scientific community, often simply as a byproduct of ongoing projects.
 At the moment I am one of the main authors of three scientific R packages on CRAN.
 (1) inbreedR provides a framework for the analysis of inbreeding and HFCs based on genetic marker data, such as SNPs and microsatellites.
 (2) Together with Holger Schielzeth and Shinichi Nakagawa I revised the rptR package, which provides methods for the estimation of raw variances, repeatabilities and marginal R2 within a mixed model framework.
 (3) The newest project together with Meinolf Ottensmann is GCalignR, a package to align data from gas-chromatography, which we developed to detect patterns in olfactory profiles of wild animal populations.